Alaska Wildlife: America’s Greatest Wildlife Destination

 The salmon runs are Alaska’s central ecological event.
 Each summer and fall, five species of Pacific salmon — chinook (king), sockeye (red), coho (silver), pink (humpy), and chum (dog) — return from their years in the Pacific Ocean to spawn in the freshwater rivers and streams where they were born.
 The scale of this migration is difficult to comprehend: the Kenai River sockeye run alone involves millions of fish returning over the summer season, and rivers throughout Southcentral and Southeast Alaska fill with salmon to a degree that has been largely undiminished since Alaska achieved statehood.

-The salmon run is the engine of Alaska’s wildlife ecosystem.
-Bears fatten on salmon to survive winter hibernation; bald eagles congregate in their thousands along salmon rivers during the spawning season; wolves follow the salmon runs inland; rainbow trout, Dolly Varden, and other fish species feed on salmon eggs and carcasses; and the nutrients from decomposing salmon carcasses fertilize the riparian forests for hundreds of meters from the stream banks.
+That run is the engine of Alaska’s wildlife ecosystem.
+Bears fatten on salmon to survive winter hibernation; bald eagles congregate in their thousands along salmon rivers during the spawning season; wolves follow the salmon runs inland; rainbow trout, Dolly Varden, and other fish species feed on salmon eggs and carcasses; and the nutrients from decomposing salmon carcasses fertilize the riparian forests for hundreds of feet from the stream banks.
 Standing beside a clear salmon stream in late July and watching it happen — the water full of fish, the bears wading the shallows, the eagles perched overhead — is one of the defining wildlife experiences Alaska offers.

 The Kenai River, the Russian River, the Gulkana River, and the Copper River are among the most accessible salmon streams for visitors based in Anchorage or the Kenai Peninsula.
 The Kenai River draws enormous fishing pressure — it is perhaps the most popular sport fishing river in North America — but the salmon biomass still supports extraordinary wildlife viewing alongside the human angling activity.